 BRP relies heavily on research and development to sustain its reputation for high performance products, build strong consumer loyalty and reduce production costs.
-In Fiscal 2017, investments by the Company in research and development activities represented \$184.1 million, or approximately 4% of the Company's annual sales.
-BRP's significant research and development efforts have repeatedly materialized into several new design features, engine technologies (e.g., the Evinrude E-TEC technology and the SHOT engine starting system), ergonomic features (e.g., the Ski-Doo REV Gen 4 platform, the UFit system of the Can-Am Spyder F3 model, the Ergo-Lok cockpit of the Can-Am Maverick X3 vehicle and the Sea-Doo Spark TRIXX PWC), safety features (e.g., the Sea-Doo speed limiting Learning Key, the Can-Am work key or the Sea-Doo iBR intelligent brake and reverse system), as well as entirely new product lines enhancing the customer's experience (e.g., the Can-Am Spyder vehicles and the Defender and Maverick X3 SSVs along with new accessories (Ski-Doo 1+1 seat, the Can-Am Spyder Tri-Axis handlebar, the Sea-Doo Snap-In fender and the Can-Am ATV & SSV LinQ cargo systems).
+In Fiscal 2019, investments by the Company in research and development activities represented \$221.7 million, or approximately 4% of the Company's annual sales.
+BRP's significant research and development efforts have repeatedly materialized into:

+- new industry-leading platforms (e.g. new Can-Am Maverick Sport and Trail SSV, new ATV G2+, new Can-Am Ryker 3WV); - new segments (e.g. Sea-Doo FishPro for sport fisherman, Sea-Doo GTI 130 PRO specifically designed for the rental market); - new design features (e.g. first PWC with direct access to front storage from the driver's seat, and watertight shockproof phone box); - new engine technologies (e.g., the Evinrude E-TEC G2 technology, Ski Doo SHOT engine starting system, the first Ski-Doo 900ACE turbo engine with virtually no turbo lag); - new ergonomic features (e.g., the Ski-Doo REV Gen 4 platform, the Lynx Radien platform, the Can-Am Spyder F3 and Ryker UFit system, the Ergo-Lok cockpit deployed on the new family of Can-Am Maverick vehicles); - new safety features (e.g., the Sea-Doo speed limiting Learning Key or the Can-Am work key); - new product lines features enhancing the customer's experience (e.g., the industry's first BRP Connect portal for applications on Can-Am Spyder and Ryker vehicles and the new Smart-Lok front differential on the Defender and Maverick X3 SSVs); and - new accessories (Ski-Doo 1+1 seat, the Can-Am Spyder Tri-Axis handlebar, the Sea-Doo cooler and the Can-Am ATV & SSV LinQ cargo systems).